 The Patient Advisory Liaison Service (PALS) is a confidential NHS service that can provide you with support for any complaints or queries you may have regarding the care you receive as an NHS patient (for the study investigations performed at the hospital including chest x ray).
 PALS is unable to provide information about this research study.
-If you wish to contact the PALS team of insert site please call insert PALS contact number, or by email at insert PALS contact email.
+If you wish to contact the PALS team of Oxford, please call 01865 221473, or email PALS@ouh.nhs.uk.